To make your first Appeal, you must submit a written request to your Medicare Part D plan.

 You can request an Expedited Redetermination.

-If your doctor believes that waiting 7 days might seriously jeopardize your health, life, or ability to regain maximum function, your doctor should include in his/her statement that the Decision must be Expedited.
+If your doctor believes that waiting 7 days might seriously jeopardize your health, life, or ability to regain maximum function, your doctor should include in their statement that the Decision must be Expedited.

 Your Medicare Part D plan will decide if you qualify for an Expedited Redetermination depending on the seriousness of your health condition.